World Communion Sunday

 World Communion Sunday offers congregations a distinctive opportunity to experience Holy Communion in the context of the global community of faith.
-The first Sunday of October has become a time when Christians in every culture break bread and pour the cup to remember and affirm Christ as the Head of the Church.
-On that day, they remember that they are part of the whole body of believers.
-Whether shared in a grand cathedral, a mud hut, outside on a hilltop, in a meetinghouse, or in a storefront, Christians celebrate the communion liturgy in as many ways as there are congregations.
+The first Sunday of October is when Christians in every culture break bread and pour the cup to remember and affirm Christ as the Head of the Church.
+On that day, we recognize that we are part of the whole body of believers.
+Whether shared in a grand cathedral, a mud hut, outside on a hilltop, in a meetinghouse, or a storefront, Christians celebrate the communion liturgy in as many ways as there are congregations.
 World Communion Sunday can be both a profound worship experience and a time for learning more about our wider community of faith.

 Virtual World Communion Sunday worship service presented by Global Ministries staff and mission co-workers

 World Communion Sunday at Inanda Seminary, Durban, South Africa

 Communion Bread from Different Countries